 When coming up with your elevator pitch, you need to consider what you want your brand to stand for and to be about.
 You also want to identify aspects of the brand that deserve attention.

-One question that you may have is why the elevator pitch needs to be limited to seven seconds.
+One question you may have is why the elevator pitch needs to be limited to seven seconds.
 An elevator pitch needs to be very quick yet incredibly impressive.
 On the Internet, most users have very short attention spans.

 Therefore, you don’t have long to make a good first impression on visitors before they click the “back” button and look for a solution that is better in their eyes.
 For emails, you also don’t have long before the reader ceases to believe the email is worth reading.